 Tuscia in composed mainly by the province of Viterbo and touches Tuscany (North), Umbria (East), the province of Rome (South) and the Tyrrhenian Sea (West).

 Viterbo is within reasonable distance from some of the most beautiful waters of Italy.
 We have 3 volcanic lakes in our region (Latium) and several mountain streams, not to mention the sea and many rivers/lakes in adjacent provinces and regions.
+Follow the link for further details.

 In Tuscia and Central Italy rivers are rarely as wide as in the North of the Country and often are of no easy access and offer serious casting difficulties.
 However, there are also plenty of “easier waters” where unskilled flyanglers can enjoy themselves in full relax.